 Looking for a fun and simple way to craft for St. Patrick’s Day?
 Painting rainbows with q-tips or cotton swabs are perfect for making colorful painted rainbows!
 You can turn these into greeting cards or hang your picture up to decorate for spring!

-I’ve joined up with Q-tips again, as a Tipster ambassador, to share a fun painting craft for kids.
-Q-tips are the perfect paint brush for little ones.
-They fit well in their hands and are smooth to paint with.
+Q-tips, or cotton swabs, are the perfect paint brush for little ones.
+They fit well in kids hands and are smooth to paint with.
 We created these rainbow cards to celebrate spring and St. Patrick’s Day which is just around the corner.